abbyli-88/SimpleCRMAPI/README.md

 ![ alt text for screen readers](https://github.com/gowithkk/SimpleCRMAPI/blob/main/Image/SimpleCRMAPI-Architecture.png)

 ## Description
-This SimpleCRMAPI creates the following resources in AWS in support of the insfrature.
-When executing deployment:
+This SimpleCRMAPI creates the following resources in AWS using Terraform.
+When executing terraform deploy:
-* SimpleCRMAPI creates the following
+* SimpleCRMAPI creates
      * Custom IAM policy and roles
      * API Gateway with a single resource "/Custoemrs" and HTTP Methods
-     * Lambda functions
+     * 4 Lambda functions that support GET, POST, DELETE, and PATCH
-     * DynamoDB
+     * A DynamoDB with the name SimpleCRM
-     * CloudWatch Logs and Alarms
+     * CloudWatch Logs for Lambda and API Gateway, and Metric Alarms for Lambda and DynamoDB
      * S3 bucket
-* SimpleCRMAPI also zips python source code and uploads zip files to the S3 bucket in support of Lambda functions.
+* SimpleCRMAPI also zips python source code and uploads zip files to S3 bucket in support of Lambda functions.
+* Once deployment is completed, the following display as outputs:
+     * S3 bucket name
+     * API endpoint URL

 ## Documentation for API Endpoints